Visa Traveler

 “I note that you have never traveled to the UK or anywhere else before”

-Travel history indicates that you do not have illegal immigration intent.
-If you were to stay illegally anywhere, you could have done it so already in any of those countries you have been to so far.
+Travel history indicates that you do not have an illegal immigration intent.
+If you were to stay illegally anywhere, you could have done so already in any of those countries you have been to so far.

+Travel history for UK visa is very important.
 If you do not have travel history, build your travel history first.

-08. Lack of detailed cover letter
+08. Lack of a detailed cover letter

 REASON